 Have you spent time researching the adoption of agile methods in marketing?
 Has agile even been implemented in your department?
 What have you learned?

-This is a guest post by Heather Rast.
+by Heather Rast.
 As Principal of Insights & Ingenuity, Heather helps brands earn customer preference.
 Specializing in digital channels, Heather’s firm provides brand-building positioning and content strategies to B2C and B2B companies.
 She’s a contributing author to Social Media Explorer, Content Marketing Institute, Shareaholic, MarketingProfs, and other media outlets.
 Find Heather on Twitter as @heatherrast or circle her up on G+ at gplus.to/heatherrast.